mitodl/open-edx-plugins/src/openedx_companion_auth/README.rst

 Open edX auth companion
 =======================

-An Openedx auth companion plugin that redirects edx-platform to MITx applications
+An Openedx auth companion plugin that redirects users from edx-platform to MIT applications

 Prerequisites
 -------------